awsdocs/aws-service-catalog-admin-guide/doc_source/getting-started-library.md

 ## High Reliability Architectures<a name="high-reliability"></a>

- Our **High Reliability Architectures** portfolio is a repository of well\-architected, multi\-region blueprints\.
-Each blueprint provides prescriptive implementation guidance for AWS services commonly used to build multi\-region workloads\.
-Examples include patterns for managing infrastructure changes and data storage backup and recovery for user identity, key\-value, and object data across multiple regions\.
+Our **High Reliability Architectures** portfolio is a repository of well\-architected, multi\-Region blueprints\.
+Each blueprint provides prescriptive implementation guidance for AWS services commonly used to build multi\-Region workloads\.
+Examples include patterns for managing infrastructure changes and data storage backup and recovery for user identity, key\-value, and object data across multiple Regions\.

 ## Learn More<a name="getting-started-library-learn-more"></a>
-+ For more information about the well\-architected framework, see [AWS Well\-Architected](aws.amazon.comarchitecture/well-architected/)\.
++ For more information about the well\-architected framework, see [AWS Well\-Architected\.](https://aws.amazon.com/architecture/well-architected/)